 How to Prepare for a Urine Drug Test

-The best way is to stop taking weed and do everything you can to detoxify THC or get it to below detectable levels.
+The best way to prepare for a urine drug test is to stop taking weed and do everything you can to detoxify THC (or get it to below detectable levels).
 The first step to the process would be to stop consuming cannabis and cannabis products.
-Then, you can move on to the following:
+We’ve also listed other ways and means to detox the body from weed below.
+However, keep in mind that we don’t recommend cheating on drug tests as it’s illegal – so these are purely for educational purposes only.

 Water, The Obvious One